 Dr. Thomas Green writes: The brick building in your photograph was built as a bank, or so I was told as a kid.
 It was closed by the time I was around (born 1960) and was later used as a general storage building/warehouse.
 Montrose was a thriving little town during the first half of the 1900’s, with several stores, bank, physician office, railroad depot etc. Not much left there now, sadly.

 Dr. Thomas Green writes: The row of storefronts…did house a small general store during my childhood, run by a Mr. Y. H. Thompson, complete with wood-burning stove.
 The two-story building was the Masonic Hall, also now defunct.
 The small block structure was/is the voting building.
 Only time it was opened all year, as far as I recall.
 Mr. Payne had a auto repair shop in one of the other buildings (previously a store, I think).

 © Copyright Brian Brown Photography/Vanishing Media USA 2008-2018.
 All Rights Reserved.
 Unauthorized use of this material without express and written permission from this website’s author/owner is strictly prohibited.
 Excerpts and links may by used, provided that full and clear credit is given with appropriate and specific direction to the original content.
-For my legal purposes this now applies to Pinterest, Facebook group pages which collect photos without attribution, Tumblr, and all other photo harvesting platforms.
+For my purposes this now applies to Pinterest, Facebook group pages which collect photos without attribution, Tumblr, and all other photo harvesting platforms.
 Unauthorized use of any material on this site is a violation of copyright.
 Please report broken links and violations of copyright.